Layoff Mental Health Writer

 Layoff Mental Health Writer, PostLayoffPlan

-Her writing draws on cognitive-behavioral frameworks for managing job-loss grief, evidence-based approaches to anxiety and rumination, and the lived experience of working with clients through prolonged transition periods.
-Where the broader mental-health press writes about job loss as one example among many life stressors, Dr. Park writes about it specifically — the imposter-syndrome backwash, the financial-stress-meets-identity-crisis intersection, and the unique pressures of professional unemployment in a layoff-normalised era.
+Her writing draws on cognitive-behavioral frameworks for managing job-loss grief and evidence-based approaches to anxiety and rumination, applied specifically to prolonged career transition.
+Where the broader mental-health press writes about job loss as one example among many life stressors, she writes about it specifically — the imposter-syndrome backwash, the financial-stress-meets-identity-crisis intersection, and the unique pressures of professional unemployment in a layoff-normalised era.

 Articles are educational and analytical, not diagnostic.
 PostLayoffPlan is not a substitute for individual therapy or psychiatric care.
 Readers experiencing significant distress should consult a licensed mental-health provider; the National Suicide Prevention Lifeline is available 24/7 at 988.